SirGnip/ClipDashboard/notes.md

 # next actions

 - probably don't worry about tooltips as I'm going to be creating a textfield/area that shows help on hover.
-- variable substitution where a variable refers to the contents of the clipboard
-    - ex: create a buffer that is "start ${clip} end". put some word in system clipboard. turn on variable substitution.  click retrieve and it will retrieve the buffer and substitute in the contents of the word into "${clip}"
-- use this snippet for reading file contents? `new String(Files.readAllBytes(Paths.get(loader.getResource("blah/file.txt").toURI())));`
 - can I build code and jar from command line? (exercise to help me understand what is going on)
 - use drop down for clipboard operations instead of lots of buttons
     - reduce clutter